ASukhanov/apstrim/README.md

     ...

-Example of deserialization and plotting of the logged data.
+Example of deserialization and plotting of the logged data files.

-    python -m apstrim.deserializer /export/users/log/*.aps
+    python -m apstrim.deserializer *.aps